Stanko/keen/README.md

 ## Renaming the package

-To rename a package you can run these two commands:
+To rename a package you can run this command:

 ```
-sed -i '' 's/npm-package-init/new-package-name/' *.json *.md src/* docs/*
+sed -i '' 's/keen/new-package-name/' *.json *.md src/* docs/*
 ```

+You probably want to replace my GitHub handle as well:

 ```
 sed -i '' 's/Stanko/your-github-handle/' package.json